Board Game Design Tools

 Your testers' time is a gift.
 Spending it should be one click, never a download, an account, and a tutorial.

 It's your game.
-No AI is ever trained on your designs, and you can export everything you put in, whenever you want.
+No AI is ever trained on your designs, and with Pro, you can export and re-import everything you put in, whenever you want.

 I'm not just the person who built this.
 I design and test my own games on the same tools you would.
 Here's one of them.